 |Eligible dividend payments||No||Yes|

-Term or Whole Insurance: Which Is Right for You?
+Which Insurance Is Right for You?

 Term life insurance is a good option for those who only need coverage for a certain amount of time.
 For example, if you’re raising children, you might want to purchase a policy to protect them until they graduate college.
 By purchasing a term policy, you can ensure your children receive the financial support they need even in your absence.